 Since the launch of our website, many people have downloaded our free infographics, including the Chinese Punctuation infographic.
 Here, we would like to give you an example of how to use this infographic as a teaching tool in your classroom.
-(If you haven’t downloaded it yet, you can do so HERE).

 First, students should learn how to say “punctuation” in Chinese – 标点符号(Biāodiǎn fúhào)